folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 3. Holding temporary location
 4. Holding permanent location

 Note that an item permanent location **does not need to be set** if the holding permanent location is set. **Item effective location** is what is used in circulation workflows, and it will inherit the holding permanent location if no location values are set directly on the item.
+If an item record is moved to a new holdings record, it will inherit its effective location and call number from the holdings record unless it has a temporary or permanent location or call number specified in the item record.